Michael Scofield

-Michael J. Scofield, portrayed by Wentworth Miller, is a fictional character and one of the main protagonists of the American television series Prison Break.
+Michael J. Scofield is a fictional character and one of the main protagonists of the American television series Prison Break.
+He is portrayed by Wentworth Miller.

 Character development

 Michael was conceived after Prison Break creator Paul Scheuring developed an idea from another producer, about a man who deliberately imprisons himself to break somebody out.
 From the initial proposal, Scheuring then justified the character and story by making him a structural engineer who worked at the architecture firm that had access to the prison's blueprints.

 Miller said, "First season, I think part of my challenge was to create, hopefully, a compelling character.
 But at the same time, there were so many things I could never show, because standing next to Abruzzi or T-Bag or Bellick, I could not afford to be vulnerable.
 I could not afford to crack a smile."
 In the second season, the character shows a wider range of emotions as Miller explains, "He's going to have some lighter, more colorful shades... now that he's off with his brother, around whom I think Michael is willing to show a side of himself that he's not with others, there's a lot more that I can explore."